TeamL3/learned-pose-estimation/README.md

 - Start trying out new ideas in the `src/architectures/newIdea` folder!

+Note: if you prefer a no-install environment, the dataset is also hosted on Kaggle, with example kernels to start exploring the dataset and training on the Kaggle GPUs: [Learned Pose Estimation (robot on the Moon)](https://www.kaggle.com/datasets/louisburtz/learned-pose-estimation-robot-on-the-moon)

 ## More details
 The inspiration for this module was the NASA Space Robotics Challenge Phase 2 where the goal was to develop a fully autonomous team of rovers performing ressource extraction tasks on the Moon.
 More details [online](https://spacecenter.org/space-robotics-challenge/space-robotics-challenge-phase-2/).
 This repo is concerned with just a subset of the solution to this challenge developped by TeamL3 (see the TeamL3 [youtube video](https://www.youtube.com/watch?v=1304IvB1OkA) and [executive summary](https://github.com/TeamL3/learned-pose-estimation/blob/main/resources/Team%20L3%20-%20ExecutiveSummary.pdf) and the `resources` folder for more info).